Evolutionary Psychology

 6. Human psychology is made up of a multitude of specialized mental mechanisms that come together to form human nature.

-Many of these key concepts differ from those of several prominent theories of behavior and thought.
+Many of these key concepts differ from those of several prominent theories of human behavior and thought.
 The idea that our cognitive architecture is made up of myriad cognitive programs that guide learning contrasts with the principles of past cognitive and developmental psychologists.
 Many experts in cognitive science, like Jean Piaget, have proposed that the psyche is guided by a select number of overarching cognitive processes, called domain-general mechanisms.
 According to this theory, through these broad functional components, we’re able to learn many different skills, types of information, etc.

 According to evolutionary psychologists, though, we’ve developed domain-specific mechanisms, each of which may apply to a unique learning task.
 For example, someone can have one domain-specific knowledge system for reading body language and another for interpreting verbal communication, as opposed to one system for understanding communication.

-Evolutionary developmental psychology
+Evolutionary developmental psychology and human behavior

 Evolutionary developmental psychology uses the tenets of evolutionary psychology and evolutionary biology.
 Also, this subfield of evolutionary psychology focuses on the interaction between the individual and their environment.
 Studies include topics related to ensuring the survival of the person, their culture, and their species.
 It considers education, peer groups, neighborhoods, and families.
 It is mostly concerned with human development and how that occurs.